randellma/randellma.github.io/_posts/2021-11-10-where-it-all-started.md

 # Used to think that I had to know something from its fundamentals to know something at all.
 tags: [software engineering, ]
 ---
 I am obsessed with software engineering - I love everything about it.
-From the satisfying way an elegant design comes together to the pride in seeing what you’ve help build running in production improving peoples lives.
+From the satisfying way an elegant design comes together to the pride in seeing what you’ve help build solve a problem.
 No other profession could give me such challenge, satisfaction, and endless possibilities to continue to learn.

 And I almost entirely missed out on it all!
 In the 10th grade I had to choose between a computer hardware course and a computer software course - I chose the hardware course.
 It focused on PC components and administration mostly.
-But there was one section where we did some Visual Basic forms programming that made me realize what I was missing.
+But there was small scripting assignment that showed me what I was missing.

-At this point I was in the 12th grade, though.
-And I had missed the 10th and 11th grade software prerequeisites.
-But as luck would have it, I had a gap in my schedule that year and I got permission to take the software course to fill my schedule.
-I thought “hey, it’s okay if I completely fail because I don’t need this course to graduate anyway”.
+At this point I was in the 12th grade and I had missed the 10th and 11th grade software prerequisites.
+But I got special permission to take the 12th grade software course.
+I didn't need it to graduate so I though “hey, it’s okay if I completely fail”.

-Even still, I was still terrified that I’d be completely behind everyone else.
-So I was determined to learn as much as I could on my own before the course started.
-This was my first experience ever learning something because I wanted to learn it and not because I had a test the next day.
-And when the course finally started I was shocked to see that, if anything, I was ahead of where the 11th grade courses left off.
-It turned out to be favourite high school course, and I knew that I was going to apply for either software engineering or computer science programs in university.
+Even still, I was terrified of being behind.
+I was determined to learn as much as I could on my own and when the course finally started I was shocked to see that, if anything, I was ahead of where the 11th grade courses left off.
+It turned out to be my favourite high school course, and I knew that I was going to apply for either software engineering or computer science programs in university.

 <p align="center">
 <img src="/assets/img/mcmaster-student-card_small.png" alt="McMaster Student Card" width="300" style="text-align: center;"/>